Seiya Suzuki Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Rays have the sixth-ranked team ERA across all MLB pitching staffs (3.74).
+- The Rays have the fifth-ranked team ERA across all league pitching staffs (3.71).

-- The left-hander's last time out was on Wednesday against the Toronto Blue Jays, when he went seven innings, surrendering one earned run while giving up four hits.
+- The right-hander last appeared on Thursday against the Toronto Blue Jays, when he tossed seven innings, allowing one earned run while giving up six hits.

+- The 29-year-old has a 3.17 ERA and 8.7 strikeouts per nine innings in nine games this season, while allowing a batting average of .236 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.